sk74123/discount-service/CODE_COVERAGE.md

 - The `--cov-report=html` flag generates a detailed HTML report in the `htmlcov/` directory.

 Open `htmlcov/index.html` in your browser to view the coverage report.

-## Tips
-- Aim for high coverage, but focus on meaningful tests rather than just numbers.
-- Review uncovered lines for missing tests or dead code.